tylerg509/PostingMicroService/infra/notes/ReadMe.md

 4. Run deployment command
     kubectl rollout restart deployment posts-depl

+Run container locally:
+    kubectl get services = reveals the 5 digit port that you container is running on

+    kubectl describe service posts-srv = get the details of a certain service

 # Notes
 1. A deployment manages one or more pods.
 You can update all pods through the deployment